-Electric flap actuation is standard on the RV-9A.
-The power comes from a sealed motor/gear drive assembly between the seat backs, driving the flaps through a welded steel actuator and pushrods connected to the inboard end of the flaps.
+Electric flap actuation is standard on the RV-9/9A.
+The power comes from a sealed linear actuator assembly between the seat backs, driving the flaps through a welded steel actuator and pushrods connected to the inboard end of the flaps.
 The flap mechanism is shown on DWG 33.

-Begin by drilling the holes in the clevis ends of WD-613-EF flap actuator to 1/4".
+Begin by drilling the holes in the clevis ends of WD-613-EF Flap Actuator Weldment to 1/4".

-Drill the holes in the F-680 block and saw it in half.
+Drill the holes in the F-680 Block and saw it in half.
+Notch the corner of the block.